DrTreEsq/GitHub_Portfolio/README.md

 </img>

 <h3 align="center">
-Mathematic and TensorFlow Skills in pursuit of PhD of Technology concentrated in Artificial Intelligence
+Currently enhancing Mathematic and TensorFlow Skills in pursuit of PhD of Technology concentrated in Artificial Intelligence
 </h3>

 <h4 align="center">